odan/odan.github.io/_posts/2023-11-16-clock-psr20-datetime.md

 In this class, the `ClockInterface` is injected through the constructor, allowing you to use it to get the current time.

-## Define Services in a DI Container
+## Defining Services in a DI Container

 To use the `ClockInterface` within your class, you need to tell the DI container what implementation should be used and injected.